Linux Mint V Windows 10

 So far all the computers I have installed Mint on run faster than they did under Windows and regarding usability, well, I haven’t found anything about Mint I don’t like.
 I can see that there are elements I wish were different, but that’s mostly to do with cosmetics than anything else.

 I most like the fact that Linux gives me the impression that I am in control.
-With Mint, I don’t have to worry about whether “Big Brother” is watching me, stealing my information and giving me more reasons to be paranoid than I already have.
-I like the fact that I am free to make my own choices, which I feel is diminishing in Windows.
+With Mint, I don’t have to worry about whether “Big Brother” is watching me, stealing my information and giving me more reasons to be paranoid than I already am.
+I like the fact that I am free to make my own choices, which I feel has pretty much disappeared from Windows.

 Nevertheless, Linux Mint has been a revelation.
 It’s shown me that there are choices out there; that Microsoft is the only way you can use your computer.
 I know the applications available will improve and soon I’ll be able to throw Windows away altogether.
 I might even try and design a theme.
 Who knows?
 The possibilities have just exploded!